decause/weddings/decausemeg-2021/README.md

 <h2>STATEMENT OF MARRIAGE</h2>
 <p>
 Throughout the ages, countless have attempted to answer the timeless question, "What is Love?"
-When I spoke with the bride and Groom, it was Megan who offered the words of Bell Hooks, from <em><u>all about love</u></em>, who says: </p>
+When I spoke with the Bride and Groom, it was Megan who offered the words of Bell Hooks, from <em><u>all about love</u></em>, who says: </p>

 <pre>